fanf2/hg64/README.md

 Since then I have made a simplified version in the `without-popcount` branch.
-It uses more memory (it does not tightly pack the histogram buckets) but it is more easily adapted to lock-free multithreading, which will be needed in BIND.
+It uses more memory (it does not tightly pack the histogram buckets) but it is a stepping-stone to lock-free multithreading.

+The `multithreaded` branch is a prototype of a lock-free concurrent histogram, much closer to something that would be suitable for BIND.

 [blog]: https://dotat.at/@/2022-07-15-histogram.html